2022 Investment Plan and Transport 2050: 10-Year Priorities

 • I have a question and a comment.
 Question: Could you confirm that when you say "exploring options for a dedicated transit crossing across the Burrard Inlet", you don't mean putting a dedicated bus lane on the Lionsgate and Second narrows.
 Comment: Putting in a dedicated bus lane on the bridges without a sensible alternative in the form of mass transit skytrain to the north shore would cause traffic chaos.
 As a minimum skytrain to lonsdale quay; ideally the route would be from Park Royal to Dollarton under Marine; Esplanade; Main streets.
 Combining this with park and rides, gives people a convenient alternative to driving their cars.

-CH123 asked about 2 years ago
+CH123 asked over 2 years ago

 Any “dedicated transit crossing across the Burrard Inlet” would be fully separated from traffic, and is a separate investment from the Bus Rapid Transit line, and is NOT dedicated bus lanes on the bridges.